Data extracted in June 2025

 Population of European capitals

 The population grid is used to produce the grid cell classification to define cells that belong to an urban centre.
-By definition, a city is a local administrative unit or a group of local administrative units where a majority of the population lives in an urban centre of at least 50 000 inhabitants.
+By definition, a city is a local administrative unit or a group of local administrative units where a majority of the population lives in an urban centre of at least 50,000 inhabitants.
 Examples of local administrative units include a municipality or a commune.
 A coherent and harmonised methodology that delineates cities is the basis of the production of comparable datasets.
 This basis is laid down in Commission Regulation (EU) No 2019/1130 on the uniform conditions for the harmonised application of territorial typologies.

 It is common that capital cities include a single urban centre located in a single local administrative unit with very high population.
-Some capital cities can contain more than one urban centre; or one urban centre that covers two different parts of the city, as in the case of Budapest.
+Some capital cities can contain more than 1 urban centre; or 1 urban centre that covers two different parts of the city, as in the case of Budapest.
 Moreover, some capitals have outgrown their central local administrative unit, such as Athens, Copenhagen, Paris or Valletta.

 The map below allows the user to zoom in on different capital cities by selecting them from the drop-down menu at the top left.

-The degree of urbanisation is a classification of the character of an area using 1 km2 grid cells, according to their population density, population size and contiguity (neighbouring cells).
+The degree of urbanisation is a classification of the character of an area using 1 km² grid cells, according to their population density, population size and contiguity (neighbouring cells).
 The latest update of the classification is based on the 2021 population census grids.
-Based on the share of local population living in urban clusters and in urban centres, local administrative units are classified into three types of area:
+Based on the share of local population living in urban clusters and in urban centres, local administrative units are classified into three types of area

 The map below visualises the degree of urbanisation by providing a view on urban and rural areas.